For a company

 Italy A local resident director is not required to validly incorporate an Italian company.
 However, each director shall have an Italian Fiscal Code (i.e., a social security number), which may be requested by filing a specific form with the Italian Tax Office.

-In addition, each director must be provided with a digital signature device (so called 'smart card') issued by an authorized entity, necessary to file within the Register of Enterprises certain type of documents (e.g., minutes of the board of directors or shareholders meeting, etc), and accomplish certain formalities vis-à-vis public entities (e.g., public tenders).
+In addition, each director must be provided with a digital signature device (so called 'smart card') issued by an authorized entity, necessary to file with the Register of Enterprises certain type of documents (e.g., minutes of the board of directors or shareholders’ meeting, etc), and accomplish certain formalities vis-à-vis public entities (e.g., public tenders).

 Netherlands No.